 NMDA inspects businesses that sell pesticides, like feed stores, hardware stores, agrochemical dealers, and garden centers.
 Inspectors make sure that all the pesticides for sale are displayed and stored safely and are registered in the state.

 All pesticides and devices must be registered before they can be offered for sale in New Mexico.
 Products are registered by their marketing label, not their active ingredient or EPA number.
-For instance, if the product is marketed with different fragrances, alternate brand names, “lock and load” or water-soluble bags, etc., each different fragrance, formula, etc. must be registered.
+For instance, if the product is marketed with different fragrances, alternate brand names, or water-soluble bags.
+Each different fragrance, formula, etc. must be registered.

 To register, submit:

 - Marketing labels for each product, in PDF format; send via email or on a CD.

 - For any supplemental products, a PDF of EPA Form 8570-5, Notice of Supplemental Distribution.